30-Day Self-Love Challenge

 When it comes to taking care of you, do you?
 If your first impulse is to say no, then the next 30 days are for you.

-Weight Watchers editors tapped into the mind trust of meeting leaders to come up with a monthlong challenge to help you focus on your well-being and happiness.
+WW editors tapped into the mind trust of Wellness Coaches to come up with a monthlong challenge to help you focus on your well-being and happiness.

-As meeting leader Denise LaMagna told us: “Self-confidence and self-love is about loving who you are, and seeing in yourself what those who care about you see and love in you.
+As Wellness Coach Denise LaMagna told us: “Self-confidence and self-love is about loving who you are, and seeing in yourself what those who care about you see and love in you.
 It's about living as your best self no matter what you weigh.”

-Consider the next 30 days as time to develop more self-confidence and self-love.
-By the end of the month, you will be feeling better about and having a better appreciation of yourself.
+Consider the next 30 days as a time to develop more self-love.
+At the end of the month, reflect on how you felt and the changes you noticed throughout.
 You may even develop a few practices that you continue with when the month is over.

 DAY 1: Set your mind-set for the month: Decide to put yourself first because you are worth it and you are important.

 DAY 2: Name the one thing you are most proud of changing since joining Weight Watchers.

 DAY 3: Name three things you will do today that are fun.

 DAY 4: Take four "mini breaks" today just to breathe deeply for two minutes and be in the moment.
 Focus on what your body feels like: Is it tired?
 Are there areas that are tense?
 Try to relax, if the answer is yes.

 DAY 5: Over morning tea or coffee, jot down five things for which you are grateful today (e.g., the sun is shining, I feel good, my partner made me coffee, etc.).